Zhao Zhongxian: Biography

-In December 1973, he joined the Communist Party of China.
+In December 1973, he joined the Chinese Communist Party.
 That same year, he was sent abroad to study at the expense of the government.
 He was educated in the University of Cambridge from February 1974 to September 1975.
 In 1979, he became deputy director of Superconductor Classification Laboratory at the Institute of Physics, Chinese Academy of Sciences.

 In 1987 he was elected a fellow of the World Academy of Sciences (TWAS), and two years later he was elected a fellow of the World Ceramic Academy.
 In 1988, Chinese University of Hong Kong conferred on him an Honorary Doctor of Science.
-In 1991 he became a member of the Chinese Academy of Engineering.
+In 1991 he became a member of the Chinese Academy of Sciences.
 He was director of Division of Mathematics and Physics, Chinese Academy of Sciences from 1994 to 2000.